kape6379/Portfolio/README.md

-# Projects and Academic Exploration Collection
+# Collections of Projects and Academic Exploration
 By Kate Pendavinji

 ## PawTrax (Software Development)